codifice/blog/content/posts/2020-02-17-setting-up-a-rpi-cluster/index.md

 Are you sure you want to continue connecting (yes/no)?
 ```

 First thing to do is to update the default password (`passwd`)/create a new user and disable the default `pi` login.

+> It's also a great idea to use key based authentication rather than a password... [instructions](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

 ## Configure Basic Node Setting